gayeongpark/gayeongpark.github.io/_posts/2024-04-11-NOSQL-Cheat-Sheet.md

    Instead of ACID, many NoSQL databases use the BASE (Basically Available, Soft state, Eventual consistency) model.
 Here, consistency is achieved eventually, meaning that while immediate consistency is not guaranteed, the data will become consistent after a short delay, which is generally acceptable in many real-world applications like social media or online shopping.

-   - Basically Available: The system remains operational even in the presence of failures, ensuring that users can still access data and perform operations.
+   - **Basically Available**: The system remains operational even in the presence of failures, ensuring that users can still access data and perform operations.

-   - Soft state: The state of the system may change over time, even without input, due to eventual consistency and asynchronous updates.
+   - **Soft state**: The state of the system may change over time, even without input, due to eventual consistency and asynchronous updates.

-   - Eventual consistency: The system guarantees that, given enough time and no further updates, all replicas of data will eventually converge to a consistent state.
+   - **Eventual consistency**: The system guarantees that, given enough time and no further updates, all replicas of data will eventually converge to a consistent state.

    ### eventual consistency vs consistency